Associate Professor (on sabbatical leave 2014-2015), Film-Video and Media Studies

 On sabbatical leave for 2014-15.

-An award-winning scholar, Michelle Rodino-Colocino serves as associate professor in the Department of Film-Video and Media Studies and is an affiliate faculty member in the Department of Women’s Studies.
+An award-winning scholar, Michelle Rodino-Colocino serves as Associate Professor of Media Studies in the College of Communications and Women’s Studies in the College of Liberal Arts.
 She taught for three years as assistant professor at the University of Cincinnati before coming to Penn State.
 Her research, teaching and service work spans feminist media and critical cultural studies, with special interest in labor and new media.